 Does Anyone Really Benefit From Working With A Bad Boss?

 A while ago, I walked into a bank hall to perform some transactions.
-While waiting for my turn, I saw a man walk towards a couple of workers and then start liberally handing out criticisms, right there in front of everyone!
+While waiting for my turn, I saw a man walk towards a couple of workers.
+And, then, he started liberally handing out criticisms, right there in front of everyone!

 Despite this natural distaste we all have for working under bad bosses, I recently came across several articles that tried to show how working with bad bosses is good for employees.
 The claims were many and they ranged from “bad bosses teach you how not to treat others”, to “being treated badly makes you a battle hardened, competent employee.”

 I understand where these articles come from.
-Many people actually have to work under bad bosses, and writers usually look for such common issues to write about, with the aim of providing some relief, and of course, getting more traffic to their website.
+Many people actually have to work under bad bosses.
+And, writers usually look for such common issues to write about.
+Normally, with the aim of providing some relief, and of course, getting more traffic to their website.

-In some cases, the writers have so little to say in support of their topic, that their article ends up being quite confusing.
+In some cases, the writers have so little to say in support of their topic.
+As a result, their article ends up being quite confusing.
 Take for example this Forbes article.
-The article is about the benefits of working with bad bosses, but 75% of the content actually sites good research that show why working with bad bosses is bad!
+The article is about the benefits of working with a bad boss.
+But, 75% of the content actually sites good research that show why working with bad bosses is bad!
 In fact, I’m going to be referencing this article a lot in support of my topic.

 Some of the claimed benefits